EDCD/EDDI/SpeechResponder/Variables.md

     - `heading` a decimal value indicating the ship's current heading (if near a surface)
     - `analysis_mode` a boolean value indicating whether the ship's HUD is currently in Analysis Mode
     - `night_vision` a boolean value indicating whether night vision is currently active
+    - `fuel` a decimal value indicating the ship's current fuel (including fuel in the active fuel reservoir)
+    - `fuel_percent` a decimal percent value calculated from your current total fuel capacity
+    - `fuel_seconds` an integer value projecting the time remaining before you run out of fuel, in seconds
+    - `cargo_carried` an integer value of the current cargo you are carrying
 ---
 ## VoiceDetail